css-materials/course-site/content/homework/_index.md

 The homework assignments are as follows:

-- **HW01: Practice editing .md and .Rmd.** Test software installation and homework submission process, as well as demonstrate basic competency in Markdown and R Markdown (5% of your final grade).
+- **HW01: Practice editing .md and .Rmd.** Test software installation and homework submission process, as well as demonstrate basic competency in Markdown and R Markdown
-- **HW02: Exploring and visualizing data.** Transform and explore a cleaned dataset on gun deaths in the United States (15% of your final grade).
+- **HW02: Exploring and visualizing data.** Transform and explore a cleaned dataset on gun deaths in the United States
-- **HW03: Wrangling and visualizing data.** Wrangle and explore messy datasets in practical research environments (15% of your final grade).
+- **HW03: Wrangling and visualizing data.** Wrangle and explore messy datasets in practical research environments
-- **HW04: Programming in R.** Practice programming techniques in R (15% of your final grade).
+- **HW04: Programming in R.** Practice programming techniques in R
-- **HW05: Debugging and practice working with functions.** Resolve code errors and practice writing and using functions with social science data (15% of your final grade).
+- **HW05: Debugging and practice working with functions.** Resolve code errors and practice writing and using functions with social science data
-- **HW06: Collecting and analyzing data from the web.** Collect data from the web and analyze it (15% of your final grade).
+- **HW06: Collecting and analyzing data from the web.** Collect data from the web and analyze it
-- **HW07: Generating reproducible social science research.** Synthesize everything you have learned in the course through your own research project (20% of your final grade).
+- **HW07: Generating reproducible social science research.** Synthesize everything you have learned in the course through your own research project